If you only need infrequent access to the Internet then pay as you go Internet might be the option for you.

 To use Pay as you go broadband on your laptop you will need a SIM card from a mobile phone operator and a data plan.

-Smart phone support 3g and 4G network access but most laptops and tablets don’t.
+Smart phones support 3g and 4G network access but most laptops and tablets don’t.

 If your device doesn’t support 3G/4G network access the you can: